geoJoost/SeaweedSight/README.md

 To reproduce the results in the manuscript:
 1. Download the dataset from [Zenodo](https://doi.org/10.5281/zenodo.18849922) and place it in `/data/` folder at the root of this project.
 2. Run the script: `main.py` with default parameters

-To test on your own dataset:
-1. Record footage of your cultivation system in similar circumstances to the GIF above.
-2. Store the .mp4 or .avi in `/data/inference/`.
-3. Run the script `inference.py` **NOT IMPLEMENTED YET**

 ---
 If you use this code or dataset, please cite our [paper](google.com).
 For questions, feedback, or collaborations, feel free to [contact us](mailto:joost.vandalen@wur.nl).